 Your Academic Advisor is allocated to you by your School/Institute administrators at the start of your programme.
 You can see who your advisor is via MySIS within the ‘My Details’ tab.

-Information on events taking place during Welcome Week (16 - 20 January 2023) can be found on the New Students website when available.
+Information on events taking place during Welcome Week (18 - 22 September 2023) can be found on the New Students Welcome Week pages.

 You can access your programme induction schedule via your School/Institute's QMplus page.

 All students who require immigration permission in order to study in the UK are required to provide QMUL with evidence that they hold this permission and that they have arrived in the UK at point of completing Pre-Enrolment.

 Important: For your enrolment to be processed smoothly, you should wait until you have arrived in the UK before completing Pre-Enrolment.
 You must upload documentation that shows you have arrived in the UK before we will enrol you.

 For examples of the documents you will need to show in specific circumstances please see our ‘Permission to Enrol – Immigration Permission’ webpage.